3dct/open_iA-superbuild/README.md

 ## Troubleshooting / Adaptations:

-- Ninja generator is known to not work at the moment; it produces error messages such as `ninja: error: 'OpenCL\_ICD', needed by 'ITK-prefix/src/ITK-stamp/ITK-mkdir', missing and no known rule to make it`.
+- Ninja as build tool is known to cause problems at the moment with the superbuild; it produces error messages such as `ninja: error: 'OpenCL\_ICD', needed by 'ITK-prefix/src/ITK-stamp/ITK-mkdir', missing and no known rule to make it`.
 Workaround: Use "Unix Makefiles" generator instead of "Ninja".

 - The `$` sign in the code above indicates the shell prompt, do not enter this sign.

-- For the prerequisites installation on Linux: the command to install packages as well as the names of the packages will differ on other distributions other than Ubuntu, please consult the manual or community of your distribution.
+- For the prerequisites installation on Linux: the command to install packages as well as the names of the packages will differ on distributions other than Ubuntu, please consult the manual or community of your distribution.

 - The method described above sets up a basic build environment.
   - It will only build VTK and ITK libraries.